Equinor delays Bay du Nord project off Canada amid oil price crash

-OSLO (Reuters) - Oil firms Equinor (EQNR.OL) and Husky Energy (HSE.TO) have decided to postpone the Bay du Nord project off Canada due to the fall in oil prices, the Norwegian firm said on Thursday.
+OSLO, March 19 (Reuters) - Oil firms Equinor and Husky Energy have decided to postpone the Bay du Nord project off Canada due to the fall in oil prices, the Norwegian firm said on Thursday.

 “Equinor and partner Husky Energy have decided to defer the Bay du Nord development project offshore Canada to make the project more robust for low commodity prices,” a spokesman said.